Phillip Tobias: Research

-His research has been mainly in the fields of paleoanthropology and the human biology of Africa's various populations.
-He has studied the Kalahari San, the Tonga people of Zambia and Zimbabwe, and numerous peoples of Southern Africa.
+His research had been mainly in the fields of paleoanthropology and the human biology of Africa's various populations.
+He had studied the Kalahari San, the Tonga people of Zambia and Zimbabwe, and numerous peoples of Southern Africa.
 Tobias is best known for his research on hominid fossils and human evolution, having studied and described hominid fossils from Indonesia, Israel, Kenya, Namibia, South Africa, Tanzania, Zimbabwe and Zambia.
 His best known work was on the hominids of East Africa, particularly those of the Olduvai Gorge.
 Collaborating with Louis Leakey, Tobias identified, described and named the new species Homo habilis.
 Cambridge University Press published two volumes on the fossils of Homo habilis from the Olduvai Gorge.
 He is closely linked with the archaeological excavation at the Sterkfontein site, a research programme he initiated in 1966.
 The Sterkfontein caves, which were already well known by his predecessor, Professor Raymond Dart, were used as a vehicle for introducing the second year anatomy students to anthropology and have seen the most sustained excavation of a single site in the world.
 This site has yielded the largest single sample of Australopithecus africanus as well as the first known example of Homo habilis from Southern Africa.
 It is now a World Heritage Site.

 He published in 1970 an article in which he questioned the link between brain-size, race and intelligence.